digitranslab/jumpstart/docs/versioned_docs/version-1.x.x/tutorial/manage-users-groups.md

 ### Group properties

-Every group on ToolJet has three components:
+Every group on JumpStart has three components:

 #### Apps: